 19. Common Grackle

 The Common Grackle is a large icterid bird commonly found in North America.
-It has an iridescent head and pale yellow eyes, which are framed by its long dark bill and long tail.
+It has an iridescent head and pale yellow eyes framed by its long dark bill and long tail.

 Males typically have more vivid colors on their heads than females do.
 These birds can be seen across much of the continent, in fields, forests, wetlands – even urban areas.

-They form huge flocks to search for food such as grains or insects that they catch with their bills.
+They form considerable flocks to search for food, such as grains or insects, that they catch with their bills.

 Kingdom | Animalia |